 As some of you may have noticed, the libGDX team was expanded in the last couple days: ten new faces were welcomed as members of the contributors team!

-To keep you all updated on what is happening behind the scenes, we want to give you an overview of the things we are currently working on as well as our plans for the upcoming version
+To keep you all updated on what is happening behind the scenes, we want to give you a rough overview of the things we are working on at the moment as well as our plans for the upcoming version

 We are very much committed to increasing the frequency of releases.
 Thus, we are currently working out a broad release schedule that fits both our plans and goals for libGDX as well as our time available and the needs of you, the developers using libGDX.
 We will keep you posted, as soon as we have something more concrete to share.
 We also want to involve the community in such decisions, so please feel free to join our official Discord and give us some feedback!